 We supply you with a helmet – in a range of sizes.
 It is a legal requirement to wear a cycle helmet in NZ.
 We also carry tools, spare parts, spare seats and gel seat covers in the van.
 And we carry a spare bike on the trailer, in case of any more serious bike problems.
-There is no need to bring any of your own tools or spares unless they are specific to your own bike.
+There is no need to bring your own tools or spares unless they are specific to your own bike.

 ABOUT THE TRAILS

 The trails we ride are generally excellent quality, well maintained and very easy riding.
 They are mostly purpose-built cycle trails but link up with unsealed paper roads and some sections of sealed road.
 You will encounter a range of different surfaces – predominantly unsealed gravel cycle trail.
 They are easy to moderate (mostly grade 1-2, but you may encounter the odd section of grade 3).
 There is nothing difficult or technical.

 The trails occasionally cross small streams and get damaged by weather and erosion.
 You may also encounter deep loose metal, potholes, sharp corners, downhill sections, exposed rocks and boulders, tree branches, slips, mud, pools and flooding (among other things).
 These hazards are infrequent- but they do occur, especially after storms.
 Where you come across these hazards or if you’re unsure about anything, we strongly encourage you to stop, get off your bike and walk your bike around the hazard.
 You must take care, ride within your limits and use common sense.

 You must be confident riding a bicycle and know your limits.
 We encourage going for a few training rides of 1-2 hours before your tour.
 This will improve your skills and fitness, helping make your tour more fun and enjoyable.
 If you are not confident riding on gravel, you might like to practice on an unsealed gravel road or trail.